MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 These instructions describe how to launch the Administrator Utility on Machine Learning Server 9.2.

-**To launch the Administration Utility:**
+**To launch the 9.2 Administration Utility:**

-+ **On Windows:** Right-click the "Administration Utility" program icon in the Start menu, and then click "Run as Administrator".
++ **On Windows,** right-click the "Administration Utility" program icon in the Start menu, and then click "Run as Administrator".
   >[!Note]
   >If the default powershell execution policy for your organization is "Restricted", the shortcut may not work.
-To get around this issue, either change the execution policy to "Unrestricted", or run the following in a command-line window with administrator privileges:<br/>`cd C:\Program Files\Microsoft\ML Server\R_SERVER\o16n`<br/>`dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll`<br/>.
+To get around this issue, either change the execution policy to "Unrestricted", or run the following in a command-line window with administrator privileges:<br/>`cd C:\Program Files\Microsoft\ML Server\R_SERVER\o16n`<br/>`dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll`

-+ **On Linux:** Run the following commands with `root` or `sudo` privileges:
++ **On Linux,** run the following commands with `root` or `sudo` privileges:
   ```
   cd /opt/microsoft/mlserver/9.2.1/o16n
   sudo dotnet Microsoft.MLServer.Utils.AdminUtil/Microsoft.MLServer.Utils.AdminUtil.dll